-- Students can only apply to 4 MDV courses. - 5th choice should be related: Biomedical Science, Dental Technician. - Medicine courses require completion of either UCAT or BMAT Aptitude Assessments.
-Support for these in school. - Interviews usually between December and February.
+- Students can only apply to 4 MDV courses. - 5th choice should be related: Biomedical Science, Dental Technician. - Medicine courses require completion of the UCAT.We provide support for this in school. - Interviews usually between December and February.
 Many interviews are 'MMI'.
 Significant preparation for these in school. - Offers usually made mid-January to late-March.